-To join in on Breast Cancer Awareness Month (BCAM), Sips of Science has planned a very interesting talk on the topic of contralateral breast cancer – cancer that appears in the healthy breast and the most common secondary cancer found in women with primary breast cancer, according to the National Cancer Institute.
+To join in on Breast Cancer Awareness Month (BCAM), Sips & Science has planned a very interesting talk on the topic of contralateral breast cancer – cancer that appears in the healthy breast and the most common secondary cancer found in women with primary breast cancer, according to the National Cancer Institute.

 Our guest speaker is Marzana Chowdhury, a doctoral student in the School of Natural Sciences and Mathematics who works under the guidance of Dr. Pankaj Choudhary and Dr. Swati Biswas.

 Marzana and her team have analyzed two datasets, one from the Breast Cancer Surveillance Consortium (BCSC) and the second from the Surveillance, Epidemiology, and End Results (SEER) Program, to develop a model that will predict the possibility of a woman developing contralateral breast cancer.

 After a woman is diagnosed with cancer in one breast, the probability of her developing cancer in the healthy breast is low, but the risk is there and so is the uncertainty.
 Many women consider removing the healthy breast to eliminate the likelihood of secondary breast cancer, but this surgery has risks and side effects that impact the patient’s physical and psychological health.

 The model, developed by Marzana and her team of UT Dallas researchers, will guide surgeons and women to make the best decision on whether to keep or remove the unaffected breast.

 Very interesting topic, right?
 I don’t want to give away too many details about Marzana’s presentation because you need to come and hear it for yourself.
 After all, she is the expert.